safetyAI/ChatSafetyAI/README.md

 - HECA from photo mode now aware of original query (enabling compound questions)

 ### 09-02-24
-- edited function descriptions to reduce false starts on calls
+- edited regulation and prediction's function descriptions to reduce false starts on calls

 ### 08-30-24
 - saving user data after each turn to make onSessionEnded only handle unlocking and cleaning